 - brain diseases such as Parkinson’s disease, Huntington’s disease, and some chromosomal disorders

 - brain tumors or cysts

-Drug- or Alcohol-Related Psychosis
+Drug- or alcohol-related psychosis

 People who are addicted to alcohol and certain drugs can experience psychotic symptoms if they suddenly stop drinking or taking the drug to which they are addicted.

 This is major depression with psychotic symptoms.

-Diagnosing Psychosis in Children and Teenagers
+Diagnosing psychosis in children and teenagers

 Drugs and medication

 In many cases, people only need to take antipsychotics for a short time to get their symptoms under control.
 People with schizophrenia may have to stay on medications for life.